An undiagnosed vision issue could easily be mistaken for a learning disability. Does your child have an undiagnosed vision problem?

 When should my child get their eyes checked?

-Most eye doctors agree that first eye exam should be between 6 months and one year.
-The Infantsee Program provides this exam at no charge with providers listed on the linked website.
+Most eye doctors agree that the first eye exam should be between 6 months and one year.
+The Infantsee Program provides this exam at no charge, with providers listed on the linked website.

-The next exam at 3 years old, then annually from 6-18 years old as vision changes as the child grows.
+The next exam is at 3 years old, then annually from 6-18 years old as vision changes, as the child grows.

 Get to the Eye Doctor!